exasol/exasol-testcontainers/doc/design.md

 The `ExasolDriverManager` is responsible for installing and uninstalling drivers for external data sources.

+## `HostIpDetector`

+The `HostIpDetector` detects the IP address of the host the container is running on.

 # Runtime

 This section describes the runtime behavior of the software.